 Especially when you’re a startup, there’s nothing more exciting than getting your first product out on the market.
 But it’s easy to get stuck, focusing all your efforts on selling your first product rather than thinking of what else you could provide for your customers.
 It can be scary to invest time and resources into creating a new product, especially taking into account that startups have limited budgets.
 Yet, by investing your resources and the resources of the third parties into creating something new, that you know will bring value to your community.
 This move may help you increase your profits and create buzz around you.

 2. Innovating old products and services

 Sometimes, you don’t need to create new products.
-Sometimes, your older service has a potential to be better, has potential to attract a lot of clients.
+Sometimes, your older service has the potential to be better, has the potential to attract a lot of clients.
 This is when you need to get a creative team together to improve your idea.
 One of the benefits of open innovation is that the process never ends.
-You’re always thinking about how you can make your organisation better.
+You’re always thinking about how you can make your organization better.

 3. Building a strong community

 Lego is a great example of how a company can engage its fans on a wide scale by using open innovation.
 No matter the size of your organization, a great benefit of open innovation is taking the time to get in touch with your fans and your soulmates, new talents.
 Get to know what your community wants, and then give it to them.
 In the process, you will find that enthusiastic community members are willing to dedicate their time and ideas to helping you create something better.
 These relationships are key and will help your company build a strong community dedicated to your project.